 I can’t visit campus right now.
 Will that harm my application?

-Even before we suspended all on-campus visit programming due to COVID-19 precautions, Penn did not consider demonstrated interest in our admissions process.
+Penn does not consider demonstrated interest in our admissions process.
 This means that we do not consider whether a student has visited campus, taken a tour, attended a high school visit, emailed their admission officer, or engaged in any other point of contact with us.
-This policy remains true now.
 If you’d like to visit Penn from the comfort of your own home, we invite you to explore campus through our virtual tour.

 Have we made any changes to our English language proficiency policies?

 Testing agencies have cancelled multiple test dates in response to the COVID-19 outbreak.
 We believe these are responsible decisions, and we recognize the impact this will have on students’ plans.
 Starting with the 2020-21 admissions cycle we will accept the TOEFL, IELTS and the Duolingo English Test.
 Where the TOEFL or IELTS have been cancelled due to COVID-19 students can sit for the TOEFL IBT Special Home Edition or the Duolingo English Test.
 Please note we do not currently accept the IELTS Indicator exam.
 Please find more details on our testing policy on our admissions website.

 My regular activities outside of school have been disrupted.
 Will that harm my application?